 For thousands of years, Native American nations have resided here on what some Native peoples call Turtle Island, otherwise known as North America.
-Many of TCU's students and employees are citizens or descendants of citizens of these nations, who are the original sovereigns and caretakers of these lands.
+Many of TCU's students and employees are citizens or descendants of citizens of these nations.

 The Wichita and Affiliated Tribes, or the Kirikir?i:s, are comprised today of four groups, the Wichita proper, Tawakoni, Waco, and Kichai (Keechi), with headquarters in Anadarko, OK.
 Their historical homelands, where they lived for centuries, ranged from what is now called Kansas to around Waco, TX before they were forcibly removed to Indian Territory (present-day Oklahoma).
 See https://wichitatribe.com/.